Table of Contents

 LendKey allows you to compare private student loans offered by several hundred community lenders using one short application.
 There is no hard credit inquiry required to review the private loan options and interest rates.
 If you decide to go ahead and apply for one of the loans offered to you, the community lender offering the loan will review your full credit profile, resulting in a hard credit inquiry.

-Private student loan rates through LendKey start at 4.21% APR for variable-rate loans, and 5.36% APR for fixed-rate loans.
-If you are unsure which to choose, please see my article on fixed versus variable student loans.
+Private student loan rates through LendKey start at 3.75% APR for variable-rate loans, and 4.86% APR for fixed-rate loans.

 LendKey Student Loan Refinancing